-Parameter Explanation Settings No. Hygro-thermo sensor No., 5 are possible e Offline values area are used to define the values to be assumed by the sensor does not respond.
+Parameter Explanation Settings No. Hygro-thermo sensor No., 5 are possible Offline Values The parameters of the SMU in cases when a e Offline values area are used to define the values to be assumed by the sensor does not respond.
 Temperature Set here the base values that the SMU should assume if the sensors do not respond.
 Input in °C, default 20 °C Humidity Set here the base values that the SMU should assume if the sensors do not respond.
-Input area 0 to 100 %, default 0 % Communication Bus address Address of the sensors on the RS485 bus 0, 1, 2 etc. Timeout Specifies the length of time that the master unit waits for a response from the sensor before it sends a request to the next sensor.
-This prevents a situation where if one sensor fails none of the other sensors are sent a request as only one sensor request can be executed at a time.
-Input in milliseconds, default 2000 ms Delay Set here how often the master should send requests.
+Communication Bus address Address of the sensors on the RS485 bus 0, 1, 2 etc. Timeout Specifies the length of time that the master unit waits for a response from the sensor before it sends a request to the next sensor.
+This prevents a si- tuation where if one sensor fails none of the other sensors are sent a request as only one sensor request can be executed at a time.
+Delay Set here how often the master should send requests.
 Input in milliseconds, default 250 ms Comment Enter any characters Location For the sake of clarity, enter here the location of the hygro-thermo sensor (the WTG on which it is installed).
-Enter any characters
+Enter any undiduters